compendia/docs/docs/guide/economy.md

  * **Release:** After your stake passes its duration, it will be *released*.
 A *released stake* grants half the bonus vote power, but you can redeem it at any time.
 This means you still benefit from the stake, but are also free to move or re-stake your coins at any time.

- * **Redeemed:** If you redeem a released stake, all your staked Dia will return to your wallet.
+ * **Redeemed:** If you redeem a released stake, all your staked BIND will return to your wallet.
 Each previously staked coin will represent 1 vote power again.

 ## Block Rewards & Halvings

-The initial block reward is **4.84** Dia for the top 5 validators, and **3.9 Dia** for the other 42 active validators.
+The initial block reward is **4.84** BIND for the top 5 validators, and **3.9 BIND** for the other 42 active validators.

-These two rewards result in an average fixed block reward of **4 Dia** per block.
+These two rewards result in an average fixed block reward of **4 BIND** per block.

-To maintain a balance in vote power distribution between voters and validators, **the block reward will be halved every approximate three years** until it reaches 0.03046875 (~0.03) Dia for the block reward and 0.0378125 (~0.038) Dia for the Top 5 validators' block reward.
+To maintain a balance in vote power distribution between voters and validators, **the block reward will be halved every approximate three years** until it reaches 0.03046875 (~0.03) BIND for the block reward and 0.0378125 (~0.038) BIND for the Top 5 validators' block reward.

 After year 17 the block rewards will remain at these fixed amounts, or until a new proposal is established and accepted by network consensus.